Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

 \subsection{Leveraging Existing Datasets}

-As mentioned in Section \ref{selection_criteria} of this paper, a minority of datasets in CoPath are available to be freely used by the public.
-Additionally, the level of annotations varies for each dataset, however as can be noted in Table \ref{DC} of the supplementary for prominent public datasets such as CAMELYON16, CAMELYON17, GlaS, BreakHis, and TCGA, there is far more available data annotated at the slide level as opposed to more granular predictions.
+As mentioned in Section \ref{selection_criteria} of this paper, a minority of datasets in CPath are available to be freely used by the public.
+Additionally, the level of annotations varies for each dataset.
+However as can be noted in Table \ref{DC} of the supplementary material, for prominent public datasets such as CAMELYON16, CAMELYON17, GlaS, BreakHis, and TCGA, there is far more available data annotated at the slide level as opposed to more granular predictions.
 For example, considering breast datasets, there are 399 WSIs annotated at the Slide and ROI levels in CAMELYON16 \cite{Camelyon16} and 1399 WSIs annotated at the Patient, Slide, and ROI levels in CAMELYON17 \cite{Camelyon17}, in contrast, the TCGA-BRCA dataset contains $1163$ diagnostic slides and $1978$ tissue slides that are accompanied with labels at the Patient and Slide levels and diagnostic reports with labels for tissue features and tumor grades \cite{TCGA-GDC}.

-The lack of publicly available datasets with granular annotations is a major challenge in CoPath.
-To address this lack some training techniques have been proposed to efficiently obtain labels, such as an active deep learning framework that uses a small amount of labelled data to suggest the most pertinent unlabelled samples to be annotated \cite{103}.
+The lack of publicly available datasets with granular annotations is a major challenge in CPath.
+To address this lack some training data, techniques have been proposed to efficiently obtain labels, such as an active deep learning frameworks that use a small amount of labelled data to suggest the most pertinent unlabelled samples to be annotated \cite{103}.
 Alternatively, other works propose models to synthetically create WSI patches, usually with the use of GANs.
 For example, Hou et al. \cite{13} introduced an unsupervised pipeline that was capable of synthesizing annotated data at a large scale, noting that even pathologists had difficulty distinguishing between real and synthesized patches.
-However, despite these promising results, the issue of acquiring accurate and large datasets remains a prevalent issue within CoPath.
+However, despite these promising results, the issue of acquiring accurate and large datasets remains a prevalent issue within CPath.